Senneschal/DataStory/index.md

 {% include eco5.html %}

-Also note that nuances exist for certain geographical areas
+Also note that nuances exist for certain geographical areas.

-Notice, for example, that the countries of the Middle East and the Golf have the economic characteristics of the more developed countries but that they share the medical characteristics of the less developed countries.
+Notice, for example, that the countries of the Middle East and the Gulf have the economic characteristics of the more developed countries but that they share the medical characteristics of the less developed countries.

 A deeper analysis of the political and medical model of these countries would be interesting for a deeper analysis of the situation.

 ##### Risk factors